-Is it Late 2020 All Over Again for Dogecoin?
+Is It Late 2020 All Over Again for Dogecoin?

 Recent DOGE price developments are strikingly similar to those seen in late 2020 when the meme token bounced from a bear market to rally over 1,000% in early 2021.